Bearish Income 2 legs Risk: Large

 Max Profit

-(Long strike - Short strike ± credit) × 100
+(Long strike - Short strike ± credit) × lot size

 Max Loss

-Large (below short strike toward $0)
+Large (below short strike, toward 0)

 Breakeven